Nitinpr1/Home_Appliences_for_Rent/README.md

 Getting Started 🚀

 - 👉 Clone this repository.
-- 👉 Set up your SQL Server database by creating backup the provided SQL script.
+- 👉 Set up your SQL Server (use sql server 2019) database by creating backup the provided SQL script.
 + 👉 Configure the connection string in the web application.
-* 👉 Build and run the application using Visual Studio or your preferred development environment.
+* 👉 Build and run the application using Visual Studio (use visual studio 2022) or your preferred development environment.

 Feel free to reach out with any questions or feedback.
 Happy coding! 😀